 Once we have a short list of potential buyers, we’ll work with you to assess which presents the best opportunity and fit with your objectives for the business, after you move on.

 Your optimal buyer will have a number of key facets and will ideally pay a premium price, have adequate funding, add value to the business, be acceptable to management, and have the authority to deal (without having to refer back for approval).

 Your primary deal adviser will work with our tax specialists to negotiate and structure the best possible deal terms with your preferred acquirer.
 The tax angles can often be overlooked and this is fundamental to making sure you walk away with as much of the sale proceeds as possible.

-Of course, with every deal there must be compromise but our advisers will use their financial and commercial expertise, experience and specialist negotiation skills to ensure you end up with the best possible deal.
-They are pros at keeping the buyer and their advisers on side, to ensure things run as smoothly as possible.
+Of course, with every deal, there must be a compromise but our advisers will use their financial and commercial expertise, experience, and specialist negotiation skills to ensure you end up with the best possible deal.
+They are pros at keeping the buyer and their advisers on the side, to ensure things run as smoothly as possible.

 The various elements are explained further in our Frequently Asked Questions (FAQs) section.